ivucicev/DH-code-test-client/README.md

 First I didnt see at the end of the email that ngRx is requirement, so I started without it and added it later for auth part of the application, currently is used only for auth stuff for tracking state of auth components,

-I could use NgRX on encoding part, and save history that way, and have the encoding results in state.
+I could use NgRX on encoding part, and save history that way, and have the encoding results in state, but seemd that its enough for it to be stateless.

 Also loading should be as global spinner or something, and loading should be triggerd as state also with NgRx, but currently it is not that way.